hydro-informatics/hydro-informatics.github.io/_sources/exercises/ex-sediment.md

 (mpm)=
 ### The Meyer-Peter and Müller (1948) Formula

-The {cite:t}`meyer-peter_formulas_1948` formula for estimating {term}`Bedload` transport was published by Swiss researchers Eugen Meyer-Peter (founder of the [Laboratory of Hydraulics, Hydrology and Glaciology (VAW)](https://vaw.ethz.ch/en/) and Robert Müller.
+The {cite:t}`meyer-peter_formulas_1948` formula for estimating {term}`bedload <Bedload>` transport was published by Swiss researchers Eugen Meyer-Peter (founder of the [Laboratory of Hydraulics, Hydrology and Glaciology (VAW)](https://vaw.ethz.ch/en/) and Robert Müller.
 Their study began one year after the establishment of the VAW in 1931 when Robert Müller was appointed assistant to Eugen Meyer-Peter.
 The two scientists worked in collaboration with Henry Favre and Albert Einstein's son Hans Albert.
-In 1934, the laboratory published for the first time a formula for the calculation of {term}`Bedload` transport and its fundamental relationship between observed $\tau_{x}$ and critical $\tau_{x,cr}$ dimensionless bed shear stresses is used until today.
-The dimensionless {term}`Bedload` transport rate $\Phi_b$ according to {cite:t}`meyer-peter_formulas_1948` is:
+In 1934, the laboratory published for the first time a formula for the calculation of {term}`bedload <Bedload>` transport and its fundamental relationship between observed $\tau_{x}$ and critical $\tau_{x,cr}$ dimensionless bed shear stresses is used until today.
+The dimensionless {term}`bedload <Bedload>` transport rate $\Phi_b$ according to {cite:t}`meyer-peter_formulas_1948` is:

 $$
 \Phi_b \approx 8 \cdot (\tau_{x} - \tau_{x,cr})^{3/2}